github/opensource.guide/_articles/building-community.md

 Voting can become political, where community members feel pressured to do each other favors or vote a certain way.
 Not everybody votes, either, whether it's the [silent majority](http://ben.balter.com/2016/03/08/optimizing-for-power-users-and-edge-cases/#the-silent-majority-of-users) in your community, or current users who didn't know a vote was taking place.

 Sometimes, voting is a necessary tiebreaker.
-As much as you are able, however, emphasize "consensus seeking" rather than consensus.
+As much as you are able, however, emphasize ["consensus seeking"](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making) rather than consensus.
 Under a consensus seeking process, community members discuss major concerns until they feel they have been adequately heard.
 When only minor concerns remain, the community moves forward.
 "Consensus seeking" acknowledges that a community may not be able to reach a perfect answer.
 Instead, it prioritizes listening and discussion.

+> Part of the reason why a voting system doesn't exist for Atom Issues is because the Atom team isn't going to follow a voting system in all cases.
+Sometimes we have to choose what we feel is right even if it is unpopular.
+What I can offer and pledge to do is that it is my job to listen to the community. - [@lee-dohm](https://discuss.atom.io/t/prioritize-issues-feature-requests-based-on-voting-system/27642/2)

 Even if you don't actually adopt a consensus seeking process, as the maintainer of your project, it's important to make sure that people know you are listening.
 Making other people feel heard, and committing to resolving their concerns, can go a long way in diffusing a sensitive situation.
 Then, follow up on your words with actions.